 What if I don’t want a court-appointed attorney?

-What if I don’t think my court-appointed attorney did a good job of representing me?
+What if my court-appointed attorney isn’t doing a good job?

 Court-appointed attorneys aren’t perfect.
 You might find that your court-appointed attorney actually isn’t very experienced, but perhaps you have decided to give them a chance anyway.